-We found that mean propulsive efficiency increases with increasing swimming speed (routine: ŷ = 0.031x – 0.177; R2 = 0.12; p = 0.004; lunge associated: ŷ = 0.017x – 0.161; R2 = 0.10, p = 0.011) (Fig. 6A).
-On the other hand, we found that mean propulsive efficiency decreased with increasing body length; however, this relationship was not statistically significant (routine: ŷ = -0.004x – 0.049; R2 = 0.68; p < 0.001; lunge-associated: ŷ = -0.003x – 0.068; R2 = 0.47; p < 0.001) (Fig. 6B).
+We found that mean Froude efficiency increases with increasing swimming speed up to a plateau at ~3 m s-1 and began to drop off at 5 m s-1 for lunge-associated tailbeats (Fig. 6A).
+On the other hand, we found that mean Froude efficiency decreased with increasing body length (routine: ŷ = -0.004x – 0.049; R2 = 0.68; p < 0.001; lunge-associated: ŷ = -0.003x – 0.068; R2 = 0.47; p < 0.001; Fig. 6B).
 As compared to prior studies, our results demonstrate that, regardless of body size, rorqual whales demonstrate high efficiency (>75%) comparable to other oscillatory swimmers (Fig. 7).
-Sub-carangiform, undulatory swimmers such as the rainbow trout (Oncorhynchus mykiss) are slightly lower (~60-80%) and drag-based swimmers, such as the muskrat and human, have much lower propulsive efficiencies (~20-35%) (Fig. 7).
-Table 4 gives additional information about each literature-based mean propulsive efficiency value.
+Sub-carangiform, undulatory swimmers such as the rainbow trout (Oncorhynchus mykiss) are slightly lower (~60-80%) and drag-based swimmers, such as the muskrat and human, have much lower Froude efficiencies (~20-35%) (Fig. 7).
+Table 4 gives additional information about each literature-based mean Froude efficiency value.

 Discussion:

 Many previous studies that have quantified the kinematics and hydrodynamics of cetacean swimming have used captive animals that can be measured reliably from a stable reference position (Fish, 1993; Fish 1998; Rohr and Fish 2004).
 By comparison, the present study is a first approximation for many of the same kinematic variables of much larger species in their natural environment.
-Several parameters, such as the amplitude of heave or angle of attack of the flukes relative to the body are still generally unknown (except in rare circumstances, see Gough et al., 2019), so we supplemented our empirical data with validated estimates for these unknown variables (Bainbridge, 1958; Fish, 1998).
-This approach allowed us to quantify hydrodynamic and kinematic aspects of mysticete swimming using a numerical computation based on unsteady lifting-surface theory and derived by Chopra and Kambe (1977), which has also been validated for odontocetes by Fish (1998).
+Several parameters, such as the angle of attack of the flukes relative to the body or the amplitude of heave are still generally unknown (except in rare circumstances, see Gough et al., 2019), so we supplemented our empirical data with validated estimates for these unknown variables (Bainbridge, 1958; Fish, 1998).
+The angle of attack of the fluke has been found to change with speed over a range from 20-40°, so we used 30° as an average value (Fish, 1998).
+Amplitude of heave has been reliably measured as one-fifth of body length and remains constant across swimming speeds and body size (Bainbridge, 1958; Fish, 1998).
+Our combination of empirical measurements and reliable estimates allowed us to quantify hydrodynamic and kinematic aspects of mysticete swimming using a numerical computation based on unsteady lifting-surface theory and derived by Chopra and Kambe (1977), which has also been validated for odontocetes by Fish (1998).
 The similarity between our methods and those of previous studies extends our ability to compare swimming performance across vast body size ranges.

 Oscillatory Frequency and Swimming Speed

 Our results illustrate that the transition from routine to lunge-associated swimming predictably results in increased oscillatory frequencies and swimming speeds as the animal prepares for a lunge (Fig. 3) (Goldbogen et al., 2011; Cade et al., 2016).
 Gough et al. (2019) found that the oscillatory frequency decreases with increasing body size to the power of -0.53, and with a more robust data set we have found a similar scaling exponent of -0.48.
 For swimming speed, we again found similar results to Gough et al. (2019) with swimming speed remaining consistent at ~2 m s-1.
 For both oscillatory frequency and swimming speed, the scaling exponents for routine and lunge-associated swim efforts were nearly identical, with a difference of 0.006 for oscillatory frequency and a difference of 0.001 for swimming speed.
-These results suggest that, regardless of body size, mysticetes prepare for a feeding lunge through similar kinematic pathways which include a consistent increase in both oscillatory frequency and swimming speed.
+This suggests that, regardless of body size, mysticetes prepare for a feeding lunge through similar kinematic pathways which include a consistent increase in both oscillatory frequency and swimming speed.
 These results for oscillatory frequency and swimming speed align with previous results for fish and odontocetes that have shown that swimming speed is heavily modulated by oscillatory frequency (Bainbridge, 1958; Fish, 1998; Gough et al., 2019).

-Mean mass-specific thrust
+Mean Mass-Specific Thrust